learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 ## Introduction

-Open the directory that contains the fifth exercise `exercise-05` and open `pokedex-apollo.xcworkspace`.
+Open the directory that contains the 5th exercise (`exercise-05`) and open `pokedex-apollo.xcworkspace`.
 It already contains a running version of the code you wrote in the previous lesson.
 Note that we added another view controller called `PokemonDetailViewController` that is shown when a Pokemon in the table view is tapped.
 We will deal with this in the last part of this lesson after making sure the table view updates after adding a new Pokemon.

 ## Fragments